oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

     p_{e,1} > p_{e,2}

-In PyGMO your inequality constraint has to be in form <0:
+In PyGMO your inequality constraint has to be in form of <0:

 .. math::
     - p_{e,1} + p_{e,2} < 0